Table of Contents

-Nowadays, it seems like side hustles are the new hobby.
 And why not?
 Everyone likes a little extra cash in their pocket, especially if it’s from an activity they enjoy.
-Whether a side hustle involves using your tech skills to help people set up their computers or selling photos you take cute pups, it can be a great way to build an additional revenue stream.
+Whether a side hustle involves using your tech skills to help people set up their computers or selling photos you take, it can be a great way to build an additional revenue stream.

-But beyond that cash, there are other, potentially surprising benefits to having a side hustle.
-Read on to learn more about them, as you dive into 11 benefits of having this kind of money-making venture.
+But beyond the cash, there are other potentially surprising benefits to having this kind of money-making venture.

 What Is a Side Hustle?

 A side hustle is a job or work, in addition to full-time employment, that helps boost an individual’s monthly income.
-It can involve ways to make money from home (say, as an online tutor or writer) as well as a part-time job outside the home.
+People may find ways to make money from home (say, as an online tutor or writer) or take on a part-time job elsewhere.

-Maybe you do some pet-sitting when people in your town go on vacation.
+For instance, you might do some pet-sitting when people in your town go on vacation.
 Or perhaps you have a Sunday gig as a barista.
-Or maybe you hunt for treasures at local yard sales and resell them on eBay or Etsy.
-These are just a few examples of side hustles, which will vary based on a person’s skills and interests.
+Maybe you hunt for treasures at local yard sales and resell them on eBay or Etsy.
+These are just a few examples of side hustles that can help you earn extra cash that you could use to pay bills or put into a bank account.

 Having a Side Hustle: 11 Benefits

 An obvious benefit of a side hustle is the potential to generate extra cash each month.
-But, on top of earning money, there are additional benefits to taking on extra work outside the typical 9-to-5.
+But on top of earning money, there are additional advantages to taking on extra work outside the typical 9-to-5.

-If you’re wondering, “Should I start a side hustle?” read on and explore the unexpected benefits below.
+If you’re wondering, “Should I start a side hustle?” read on and explore some of the unexpected benefits.

 1. Improving Ability to Budget

-Having a solid budget is a cornerstone of ways to improve your financial health.
+Having a solid budget is one of the important ways to improve your financial health.
 But getting that budget in place can be a challenge when money is tight, and it’s a struggle to make ends meet each month.

 A side hustle has the potential to bring extra income, creating a little wiggle room in your budget.
 Creating a realistic budget may be easier with some more padding each month.